egor-romanov/cv/index.md

 - Building new team (JS developers, QA);
 - Choosing a technology stack;
 - System design;
-- Software development team leading, interaction with other departments;
+- Software development `team leading`, interaction with other departments;
-- Selection, administration and management of  the instruments (k8s, gitlab, jira, confluence, testpad, yandex.cloud);
+- Selection, administration and management of  the instruments (`k8s, gitlab, jira, confluence, testpad, yandex.cloud`);
 - Implementation of agile processes;
 - Tasks prioritization and decomposition;
-- Building and support of the system infrastructure using gitlab ci, kubernetes, docker, mongodb, elastic hosted in yandex.cloud;
+- Building and support of the system infrastructure using `gitlab ci, kubernetes, docker, mongodb, elastic` hosted in yandex.cloud;

 Work results:

 - mvp and major update of mobile app were released in App Store & Google Play;
 - mvp and a lot of incremental updates for backend microservices (16 for business logic and few for the infrastructure) and admin frontend webportal;
-- implementation of the CI/CD for admin web portal and backend microservices for test and production environments;
+- implementation of the `CI/CD` for admin web portal and backend microservices for test and production environments;
-- good team chemistry, use of agile methodologies, sprint retro and planning, stand ups, 1х1, 2-months planning on a regular basis.
+- good team chemistry, use of agile methodologies, `sprint retro and planning, stand ups, 1х1, 2-months planning` on a regular basis.

 ### 3) Software Development Engineer in Test @Quadcode